fomichev/pycryptobox/README.md

 # Usage

-- create database (creates empty `private/cryptobox` and `private/cryptobox.hmac`)
+- Create database (creates empty `private/cryptobox` and `private/cryptobox.hmac`)

 	$ ./cbcreate

-- edit your database (it will also update html page at `private/html/cryptobox.html` and at `private/html/m.cryptobox.html`)
+- Edit your database (it will also update html page at `private/html/cryptobox.html` and at `private/html/m.cryptobox.html`)

 	$ ./cbedit

-- change password (every couple of months)
+- Change password (every couple of months)

 	$ ./cbpasswd

-- update html page (perform html page update without update to database - only for development)
+- Update HTML page (perform HTML page update without update to database - only for development)

 	$ ./cbhtml